johnhmacleod/vibe/README.md

 MCU Software
 ------------
 A small C++ application is used to capture the data via I2C from the MPU6050.
 Time domain acceleration data is read into an array.
 FFT code is then used to translate into the frquency domain.
+The code now handles up to 500Hz frequency detection.
 In addition to the frequency spectrum, maximum acceleration and temperature is also captured from the sensor.
 A JSON package is constructed and sent via MQTT to the IBM IoT Platform using the PubSub library.

+Note that the first time you use an ESP8266 you must condition the SPIFFS (Flash Memory).
+There are two lines (one in the main code and one in Spiffs.ino) to uncomment.
+Compile & run untill you see "Done".
+Then comment them out for production use.

 Node Red Software
 -----------------